aeporreca/funkdigen2/README.md

 > Oscar Defrain, Antonio E. Porreca, Ekaterina Timofeeva, Polynomial-delay generation of functional digraphs up to isomorphism, _Discrete Applied Mathematics_ 357, 24–33, 2024, https://doi.org/10.1016/j.dam.2024.05.030

-which you can cite if you use this software or, more precisely, in a previous version of that paper:
+which you can cite if you use this software or, more precisely, of the algorithms in [a previous version of that paper](https://arxiv.org/abs/2302.13832v2) (the reason is that a straightforward implementation of the former paper actually turns out to be slower in practice for digraphs with less than 256 vertices; hopefully a future, more efficient implementation can bridge the gap.)

-> Antonio E. Porreca, Ekaterina Timofeeva, Polynomial-delay generation of functional digraphs up to isomorphism, https://arxiv.org/abs/2302.13832v2

 This software is a more efficient version of [`funkdigen`](https://github.com/aeporreca/funkdigen), which is a proof-of-concept, straightforward Python implementation of these algorithms.